AngeloCresta/winforms-datavisualization-net/README.md

-# winforms-datavisualization .Net 8
+# winforms-datavisualization .Net 10
- Rought porting to .Net5 --> .Net8 of [dotnet/winforms-datavisualization project](https://github.com/dotnet/winforms-datavisualization) and the [sample solution](https://github.com/AngeloCresta/winforms-datavisualization-net/tree/main/sample) as well.
+ Rought porting to .Net8 --> .Net10 of [dotnet/winforms-datavisualization project](https://github.com/dotnet/winforms-datavisualization) and the [sample solution](https://github.com/AngeloCresta/winforms-datavisualization-net/tree/main/sample) as well.

 # Data Visualization
 [This repository](https://github.com/AngeloCresta/winforms-datavisualization-net) contains partial source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.
 Microsoft ported and open sourced those components to enable charting features for WinForms applications that are developed on .NET Core 3.

-I've made the porting to .Net 5 then to .Net 8:
+I've made the porting to .Net 5 then to .Net 8 (and .Net 10):
 - updating references
 - updating project files
 - moving deprecated controls like ContextMenu, MenuItems to new ones (ContextMenuStrip, ToolStripMenuItems) and relative methods